 Earlier this week I finished The Tea Girl of Hummingbird Lane, which I had been listening to whenever I had a chance.
 As my audiobook listening time has been cut back dramatically since I don’t lay with C until she falls asleep anymore at night, I finally just got the print version from the library and finished it in a few days.
 I would have to say that Lisa See is probably one of my favorite modern authors.
 I get excited whenever I see that she has a new book out because she never fails to deliver a great story.
 This one was no exception and I enjoyed the whole thing thoroughly.
 As part of her research into the book, she traveled around China learning about tea-making procedures and she befriended a woman who runs a tea business.
 They collaborated and you can now order an accompanying tea tasting guide to go with the book that includes some of the tea mentioned.
 I’m a little tempted to buy one as pu-erh tea was probably one of the main stars of this book and I’m very curious about how it tastes.

-B and I also finished The Adventures of Reddy Fox very early in the month and then Charlotte’s Web at the end of the month (which will also fulfill a category for the Back to the Classics Challenge).
+B and I also finished The Adventures of Reddy Fox very early in the month and then Charlotte’s Web at the end of the month (which will also fulfill a category for the Back to the Classics Challenge – I’ve read this twice before and of course know what happens, but I always get a little misty-eyed at the last line of chapter 21).
 We’re taking a break from the Thornton Burgess books for a while to focus on the Ambleside Online Year 1 free reads. 🙂

 I’m currently reading Laurus (which I admittedly only picked because the cover is beautiful), The Pilgrim’s Progress (for the Back to the Classics Challenge – I have doubts about actually finishing this one, but we’ll see), Mind to Mind, Formation of Character with my Charlotte Mason book club, and The King of the Golden River with B.